Announcements

 Archive

-The grades and markups for the Images Essay are posted on the My Grades page on the course website.
-Sorry for the delay in getting these back to you.
-There were plenty of interesting topics, and I enjoyed reading your assessments and insights.
+The grades and markups for the Position Paper are posted on the My Grades page on the course website.

 If you have any questions about the grades, comments, or deductions, please don’t hesitate to seek me out by email or in office hours.